 ‘‘People are not their resumes

-A major percentage of resumes have false information in them.
-We have chosen the following statistics to share with you among the thousands of research reports on this ground.
+A significant percentage of resumes have false information in them.
+We have chosen the following statistics to share among the thousands of research reports on this ground.

 |Resume / Application Falsification Statistics||Data|